Mauryan07/Data-broadcasting-using-nrf24l01/README.md

 ### Hardware Setup

-1. Connect the nRF24L01 module to the transmitter Arduino board.
+1. Connect the nRF24L01 module to the transmitter esp8266 or any board with wifi capability.
 2. Connect the nRF24L01 module to the receiver Arduino board(s).
+3. Connect the SSD1306 OLED display to the receiver Arduino board.
+4. Connect the red LED or buzzer to the receiver Arduino board.

 ### Software Setup